SCOI & UCLA Health Alliance - FAQs: Referral Sources

 Your patient may have some out-of-pocket expenses, such as co-pays, deductibles, and co-insurance amounts, for services provided by SCOI physicians.
 These expenses will be based on their health plan benefits.
 They may receive more than one statement, depending on the type of service provided.
 Charges for care provided by SCOI physicians will appear on a UCLA Health patient statement.
 The statement will clearly show the SCOI location and the SCOI physician that provided services.
 Should you or your patients have any questions regarding their bill from UCLA Health, please call (310) 301-8909 and a patient billing representative will assist.

-Anesthesia services and facility charges for procedures performed in a hospital or ambulatory surgery center will be billed separately by the anesthesia provider at the hospital or surgery center.
+Anesthesia services and facility charges for procedures performed in a hospital or ambulatory surgery center will be billed separately by the anesthesia provider and/or the hospital or surgery center.
 UCLA Health does not handle charges for these services.
 Call the number on the anesthesia and facility statements if there are questions about those charges.

 **Patients may still receive a statement or bill from SCOI for SCOI physician services that were provided before the transition date of June 20, 2019.**